nathanhammond/carscanner/README.md

 carscanner
 ==========

-Simple tool for searching car listings on craigslist.
+Simple tool for searching car postings on craigslist.